Thermal Fluctuation and Meson Melting: Holographic Approach: Thermal Fluctuations and Imaginary Part of the Action

 \section{Thermal Fluctuations and Imaginary Part of the Action}

-In this section we are interested in studying the effect of a certain class of thermal fluctuations about the ME on the action of the brane.
+In this section we are interested in studying the effect of a certain class of fluctuations about the ME on the action of the brane.
 Due to these fluctuations, an imaginary term induces on the action of the probe brane.
-We will find the general expression for the imaginary part of the action in this section.
+We will find the general expression for the imaginary part of the action in terms of metric components and external magnetic field.